johnhw/ipynb_widget_canvas/readme.md

 - Widget properties `width` and `height` allow for direct manipulation displayed image size, independent of source data size.

-Development was done with Python 3.4 and IPython 3.2.2.
+Development was done with Python 3.4 and IPython 3.2.2 and Chrome as my browser.

 ## Installation